joelchrono12/joelchrono12.ml/uses.md

 - [GNU Image Manipulator Program](https://gimp.org/): An image editor similar to Photoshop.
 - [Element](https://element.io): The only Matrix client that it's worth using.

+# Previously used

+I decided to make this section to mention software that I no longer use but might work for you.
+- [Void Linux](https://voidlinux.org/): My previous distro, uses runit as init system and xbps as package manager, I switched because I am dumb and I am lazy to go back.
+- [Qutebrowser](https://qutebrowser.org): Minimal-keyboard driven browser based on QtWebEngine.
+I no longer use it because of the lack of ad blocking.